ReactiveMongo/reactivemongo-site/releases/0.10.5/documentation/tutorial/find-documents.md

 ## Find and sort documents

 The return type of the `find` method is a `GenericQueryBuilder`, which enables to customize the query, especially to add sort information.
 Like in the MongoDB console, you sort by giving a document containing the field names associated with an order (1 for ascending, -1 descending).
-Let's sort our previous query by lastName, in the alphabetical order (the sort document is also `{ lastName: 1 }`).
+Let's sort our previous query by last name, in the alphabetical order (the sort document is also `{ lastName: 1 }`).

 {% highlight scala %}
 val peopleOlderThanTwentySeven =